 - Does she already have it?
 Is it available already on a streaming service she uses?

 - Is the content too mature?
 Katie only started watching PG-13 shows recently.
-If Common Sense Media says it’s not for kids, and your loved one is on the younger side, ask her family if it’s okay.
+If Common Sense Media says it’s not for kids, and your loved one is on the younger side, then ask her family first.

 Most of Katie’s birthday list is movies this year.